 The results of the project will include a better understanding of when and how video games engage the player, the impact of play, how best to measure engagement and how to apply this knowledge in other domains (e.g. education and health).

 The activities you'll undertake will vary depending on your background and expertise as well as your specific area of focus.
 This could include:

 - literature reviews of the existing research in the field

 - experiments designed to assess the impact of videogames

 - designing and developing videogames for use in research studies

 Skills and experience

-The background of the student would inform which aspects of the project they would be invited to consider.
-However relevant skills include:
+Your background will inform which aspects of the project you'll be invited to undertake.
+However, relevant skills include:

 - experience with literature review

 - experimental design and analysis